JuanGQCadavid/Nebulon/raspberry/network-connection/README.md

    - The make compiles and gives the user ID necessary permissions to the binary

-5. Run the script connectin.sh
+5. Run the script connect_in.sh

-6. Exit ssh connection (this from the app)

 ---------------------------